Analyse

 How purchases get attributed

-When Tebex sends a purchase webhook:
+When a connected store sends a purchase webhook:

 1. The player is looked up by the Minecraft username on the purchase (case-insensitive).
 If that player has ever joined the Server, the purchase is linked to them.